The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 The lid is easy to remove when a thorough clean and change of litter is required.

-Can a dog get its head into this box?
+Can a dog get its head into this covered litter box?
 A small dog will be able to march in much the same way as a cat.
 A medium sized dog would have more trouble.
 One excellent suggestion is to put a bungee cord across the entrance.
 Cats can still get in with the bungee cord in place but it may deter dogs.
 By the way, we know that some dogs like to snack form the litter tray but did you know that some cats eat litter too?

 Pros

-Good as a tracking litter solution.
+The covered litter box is good as a tracking litter solution.

-Good for cats that will not go through cat flaps or doors but you still want a covered box.
+This box is good for cats that will not go through cat flaps or doors but you still want a covered box.

 Cons